CAVIND46016/IntroductionToCryptography/README.md

 Follow the steps below:

-i)   Guess a word that might appear in one of the messages ii)  Encode the word from step 1 to a hex string iii) XOR the two cipher-text messages iv)  XOR the hex string from step 2 at each position of the XOR of the two cipher-texts (from step 3)
+i)   Guess a word that might appear in one of the messages <br>
+ii)  Encode the word from step 1 to a hex string iii) XOR the two cipher-text messages iv)  XOR the hex string from step 2 at each position of the XOR of the two cipher-texts (from step 3)